-Prescriptive Values (For assembly U-factor and other requirements, see Table 5.5 on pp19-21.)
+Prescriptive Values (For assembly U-factor and other requirements, see Table 5.5 on pp18-20.)

-Climate Zone Non-Residential Residential Semi-Heated
+Climate Zone Non-Residential Semi-Heated

 2 NR NR NR

 3 NR R-10 for 24in.
 NR

-4 R-15 for 24in.
-R-15 for 24in.
-NR

-Table 5.5, Building Envelope Requirements CZs 2-4
+Table 5.5, Building Envelope Requirements CZs 2-3

-Tables 5.5-2 to 5.5-4 are included here and on the following two pages as supplements to the Opaque Elements section (pp6-17, above) and show assemply U-factors and other requirements for various components.
+Tables 5.5-2 to 5.5-3 are included here and on the following pages as supplements to the Opaque Elements section (pp.6-17, above) and show assembly U-factors and other requirements for various components.
+IECC prescriptive R-values and U-factors are also included.